-An 18-28 credit minor; 2.75 GPA overall and major/minor GPA for admission to the program; 3.0 GPA for completion; General Education program as part of the bachelor's degree; Praxis Exams or 3.0 GPA in approved coursework; Foundations of Reading Test, Student Teaching; edTPA Portfolio.
-Upon successful completion of the program the student would be eligible for the teaching license for middle childhood through early adolescence levels (approximate ages of 6 through 12 and 13 and approximate grade levels 1 through 8).
+General Education program as part of the bachelor's degree; an 18-28 credit minor; passing ACTFL (for Spanish minor) and Praxis Exams scores or 3.0 GPA in approved coursework; Foundations of Reading Test, Student Teaching; Student Teaching Portfolio.
+Upon successful completion of all program requirements, the student would be endorsed for the teaching license for middle childhood through early adolescence levels (approximate ages of 6 through 12 and 13 and approximate grade levels 1 through 8).